 Why Is It the Best Among the Best Audio Interfaces?

-We absolutely adore the mic preamps of Focusrite!
+I absolutely adore the mic preamps of Focusrite!

 The “Air” feature is designed to transform your recordings, give you options while tracking, and INSPIRE you while you’re making music.